 Pay-per-click (PPC) advertising is widely regarded as one of the best investments a digital marketer can make.
 Google estimates an average $2 return for every $1 spent on Google Ads, while a recent study found that PPC website visitors are 50% more likely to make a purchase than organic visitors.

 PPC advertising can improve a campaign’s reach, while providing valuable real-time data and analytics allowing spend monitoring, and immediate adjustments in response to the information garnered from advertising clicks.

-3. Wasted future spend.
-Not only does click fraud lose companies money out of their current advertising budget, the fact that data is distorted causes waste in future spend as well, as marketers change campaign strategies in response to counterfeit data.
+Not only does click fraud waste a companies money out of their current advertising budget, the fact that data is distorted causes waste in future spend as well, as marketers change campaign strategies in response to counterfeit data.

 If an advertiser has placed a daily limit on clicks with a PPC ad, click fraud can cause that limit to be reached very quickly, leading to a competitor’s advertisement surfacing in place of the original ad.
 This could have long-term effects on a company’s customer base.

 What Can You Do?

 There are steps that can be taken to protect your company – and your budget – from click fraud.
 Because click fraud can take many forms, and is hidden inside of legitimate data, it can be difficult to detect.